Psychological Training in Assessment and Treatment of Persons with Serious Mental Illness

 Competencies and Training Guidelines

-The Competencies and Training Guidelines for Post-doctoral Psychology Residency Programs in SMI Psychology were developed in support of the Specialty petition for APA recognition of post-doctoral residency training.
-The Competencies and Training Guidelines describe important training components of post-doctoral residency programs in this field and the competencies that residents should acquire during their residency training.
+The Competencies and Training Guidelines for Post-doctoral Psychology Residency Programs in SMI Psychology describe important training components of post-doctoral residency programs in this field and the competencies that residents should acquire during their residency training.
 The document also contains important information for post-doctoral training programs applying for APA accreditation in the SMI Psychology Specialty.
+All SMI Psychology post-doctoral programs are strongly encouraged to seek APA accreditation in SMI Psychology.
 (Competencies and Training Guidelines)

 Competency Evaluation Instrument